daydreamersjp/opt-coupon-dist/README.md

 Actually it is.
 It was 2.25% against the investment of 18,000 USD, which is around 400 USD.
 This amount of return against as much investment as 18,000 USD is just a joke--particularly so when we remember we did not take the non-coupon cost or indirect cost out of consideration in this study.

-Based on this analysis, just giving up the plan is an idea: we are not a lot better off than executing plan and being disappointed later.
+Based on this analysis, just giving up the plan is an idea: we will be a lot better off than executing plan and being disappointed later.

 Another considerations may come if we:
 - do an adjustment of coupon value.
 This should be followed by the change of conversion probabilities; as a matter of course, it is natural to believe the coupon value changes cause shifts of their conversion probabilities.